 - Company – when was the last time I had a proper face-to-face conversation with someone?
 I live on my own and I run a business solo.
 Although I am often out and about, in a World full of text, email and messaging apps, I can easily go several days without having a verbal conversation with anyone.

 In my experience, having too much time on your own often leads to the asking of dangerous questions: am I happy?
 Do I like myself?
 Would anyone miss me if… Unless you have serious amounts of Zen, be careful of hanging out in your head for large amounts of time without talking to anyone else.
-We are not meant to fly solo – people are not good at being alone – we are social creatures.

-If you’re avoiding calling people because you think they’ll be too busy and that then proves to be the case, do not take it as a personal rejection.
+If you’re avoiding calling people because you think they will be too busy and that then proves to be the case, do not take it as a personal rejection.
 Do not go on a booze binge – that will not help.
 Seek out someone else to talk to or indulge yourself in a healthy pastime, because you matter.

 - Cleanliness – When did I last wash and do laundry?
 Yep, Parenting 101 – keep yourself clean.
 If it’s been a week and you’re not doing this bare minimum, then seek out help, because you matter.

 The World is full of endless wonders.
-You can find some small piece of amazing in most days, but every day you miss it because you’re not paying attention.
+You can find some small piece of amazing in most days, but every day you likely miss it because you’re not paying attention.

 Seriously, go out for a 5-minute walk and do this simple exercise: look as far down the road/path, that you’re about to walk, as you can and then gradually drawback along that line of sight, taking your gaze up and down, noting things that you daily pass.